Cardinals vs. Cubs Player Props Betting Odds

-Player prop betting options for Cody Bellinger, Paul Goldschmidt and others are available in the Chicago Cubs-St. Louis Cardinals matchup at Wrigley Field on Tuesday, starting at 7:40 PM ET.
+Player props are listed for Paul Goldschmidt and Cody Bellinger, among others, when the St. Louis Cardinals visit the Chicago Cubs at Wrigley Field on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!